chris-townsend/project-two/README.md

     ![Pages Section](./assets/images/readme-images/menu-pages.webp)

-4. Under "Source", click the dropdown bar and select "Main Branch" and click save.
+4. Under "Source", click the drop down bar and select "Main Branch" and click save.
 ![Main Branch](./assets/images/readme-images/source-branch.webp)

 5. The page will automatically refresh and will take a short time to publish the page.
 The page should turn green once the site has been deployed.